back to Pilgrimages

 Organising a Pilgrimage

-Pilgrimage is our speciality and in 2023 we celebrate our 40th year in business – so we must be doing something right!
+Pilgrimage is our speciality and in 2023 we celebrated our 40th year in business – so we must be doing something right!
 We work with all denominations and are happy to tailor every pilgrimage to the needs of each particular church.
 For instance, some parties would plan one or two Eucharists during their pilgrimage but others will choose a daily celebration.
 In the Holy Land, your focus may be the Galilean ministry or a re-creation of Holy Week in Jerusalem.
 You tell us what your particular interest is and we will recommend an itinerary

 Read more